DGMarkel/DGMarkel.github.io/_posts/2018-11-07-javascript_basics_hoisting_scope_and_context.markdown

 **Block Scope**

 The declarations let and const, which were introduced in ES6, are block scoped, meaning accessible within a set of curly braces.
-In many ways, let is just like var, the major difference being that var is accessible anywhere within its parent function, while let is only accessible within its block
+In many ways, let is just like var, the major difference being that var is accessible anywhere within its parent function, while let is only accessible within its block.
 Here's an example illustrating their differences:

 ```